Hidden Fees in the Allianz 222

 To understand the catch, first you have to know what an allocation charge is.
 This is a disclosed fee charged against the contract in exchange for higher growth potential.
 Athene, Nationwide and several others use them regularly but I’ve always stayed away from them because it’s one way an index annuity can lose money.
 If the index returns zero and you are charged a fee for the allocation then you’ll go underwater for the year.
 It completely defeats the purpose of having a protected asset.

 For too long I focused on the features vs. benefits of the Allianz 222 but didn’t go into the fine print because I refused to sell it years ago.
 So the rep informed me that Allianz does in fact have an allocation charge and he pointed me to the fine print at the bottom of the spec sheet.
-For convenience it’s copied below and I apologize for it being so small.
+For convenience it’s copied below:

 You can see that it clearly starts at 0% and will never be higher than 2.5%, but when would they ever charge the fee?
 Well it states that the fee will only be charged when “specified criteria are met.”
 Your next question is the same as mine.
 What are those specified criteria?

 I don’t let things rest until I solve a problem so I had to call one person I know who owns it.
 I’d like to read the contract front to back so I can find how it’s disclosed but this person didn’t have immediate access to it so I’ll have to wait.
 The good thing is that she is an attorney so will be able to find and interpret the language very effectively.
 Based on what I’ve heard from others, one criteria relates to low treasury rates, with a specific level that is really low just like now.
 I’ve been told the other criteria seem more subjective and relate to poor conditions in the market or economy.
 When the answer comes I’ll update this post but for now this is mostly speculation.
 Regardless, the fee is in there and it wouldn’t be if the company didn’t plan to use it if needed.